talha-riaz/WallFollower-EV3/README.md

 <img src=https://github.com/talha-riaz/WallFollower-EV3/blob/master/img/a.jpg height=300 width=250>  |  ![](https://github.com/talha-riaz/WallFollower-EV3/blob/master/img/b.png)

 <H2> Design Objectives </H2>
-1. Design and implement a wall following system that can navigate around a sequence of blocks and obstacles that form a wall containing gaps,concave corners, and convex corners.
+1. Design and implement a wall following system that can navigate around a sequence of blocks and obstacles that form a wall containing gaps,concave corners, and convex corners.<br>
 2. Implement Bang-Bang and P-type controllers as part of the wallfollowing system.